Comparison and analysis of methods for measuring the spin transverse relaxation time of rubidium atomic vapor: Results and analysis

-In our study, we filled Rb cells with buffer gas to suppress the negative effects of spin-destructive collisional relaxation on T2 of Rb.
-Besides, spin-exchange collision relaxation is also one of the dominant relaxation mechanisms.
-Based on the FID signal fitting method, we experimentally measured the dependence between different temperatures and the $T_2$ of Rb.
-The same 15 mm$\times$15 mm$\times$15 mm, square Rb cell filled with 100 Torr $N_2$ were used, and typical results are shown in Fig. 7.
-The $T_2$ of Rb is positively correlated with the atomic number density at low temperatures.
-As the atomic number density further increases, the $T_2$ of Rb gradually decreases due to the dominant mechanism of spin-exchange collisional relaxation.
+Based on the improved FID signal fitting method, we experimentally measured the dependence between different temperatures and the $T_2$ of Rb in cell number NO.1, and typical results are shown in Fig. 7.
+The $T_2$ of Rb is positively related with the atomic number density at low temperatures.
+However, we filled $N_2$ as a buffer gas and a fluorescence quenching gas to suppress the effect of collisional relaxation(spin-destructive collision and spin-exchange collision) on $T_2$ of Rb.
+The $T_2$ of Rb gradually decreases with further increasing temperature due to the incompletely eliminated relaxation mechanism, especially the dominant mechanism of spin-exchange collisional relaxation[23].